Economic Justice & Public Programs

 Published: May 24, 2025

-What’s at Risk: Seniors, disabled individuals, and working families who rely on these programs could face reduced support and delayed care.
+What’s at Risk: Millions of seniors, disabled individuals, and working-class Americans who rely on these earned benefits could face reduced coverage, delayed care, and financial insecurity.

 Published: May 24, 2025